 The benefits of divorce are that you can remarry and you can divide and share pensions…

 You will need to tell your divorce solicitor why you have decided to end your marriage.
 You should be honest – for example, if you are living with a new partner, you should make this clear.
 You should outline your main priorities, such as the children’s living arrangements, financial assets and your needs.

-You should ask your divorce solicitor who will be handling your case, how much it is likely to cost, whether you are likely to go to court, and what your reasonable expectations should be.
+You should ask your divorce solicitor who will be handling your case, how much it is likely to cost, whether you are likely to go to court; and what your reasonable expectations should be.
 This may include children, timescales and living arrangements, for example.
-There may also be special circumstances such as mediation or contested divorce, so be prepared if you have questions about this.
+There may also be special circumstances such as mediation or a contested divorce, so be prepared if you have questions about this.

 In same-sex marriages, there are four facts, and adultery is not considered.
 This is because adultery is defined in legal terms as “having sexual intercourse with someone of the opposite sex”.

 A divorce can be started so long as you have been married for at least one year.
 A divorce petition is prepared and submitted to the court.
 You can read about the Divorce process here.
 The other party then receives an acknowledgement form.
 You can then proceed to the Decree Nisi stage (the interim divorce order) and, after waiting six weeks and one day, you can apply for the Decree Absolute (the final divorce order).
 Extra care is needed where the case has an international element to it as a divorce could possibly be started in more than one country but the financial outcomes might be significantly different.

 Usually an uncontested divorce process takes about four to six months to complete.
 This is mainly due to the court turn around times.
 Any issues to do with the children or finances could take longer, often between six and twelve months.
 It is always worth seeking the advice of a family law specialist to ensure that the process is fully and properly completed and that you have fully investigated the financial implications involved.
 You can find advice to ensure your divorce is as quick & easy as possible here.